 Is this course for beginners?

-– This online training program is primarily for designed intermediate/advanced dancers who want to learn, perform, and teach Baksana’s structured improv-based vocabulary.
-We recommend at least one year of training in Egyptian Raqs Sharqi or Turkish Oryental styles of dance AND at least 6 months to one year of playing finger cymbals. *If you are brand new to dance and music in general, we suggest joining our Patreon for a little while, where you can gain access to MANY tutorials for starting at just $10/month!
+– This online training program is primarily for designed intermediate-advanced dancers who want to learn, and potentially perform, Baksana’s structured improv-based vocabulary.
+We recommend at least one year of training in Egyptian Raqs Sharqi or Turkish Oryental styles of dance AND at least 6 months to one year of playing finger cymbals. *If you are brand new to dance and music in general, we suggest joining our Patreon for a little while, where you can gain access to MANY cymbal tutorials for starting at just $10/month!

 How long is the training?